What We Do

 The Aluminum Can is made up of three components – the Can Body, the End, and the Tab.
 Tri-Arrows produces aluminum coil, which creates all three components, with 3004 Alloy and 3104 Alloy for body stock, and 5182 Alloy for end and tab stock.
 Our process leads to the creation of the most sustainable package for beverages.

-Tri-Arrows casts, hot-rolls, and cold-rolls coils and ships them to our joint-venture in Bowling Green for finishing on a Continuous Anneal Line with Pretreatment (CALP).
-This finishing process creates all of the properties required by automobile manufacturers.
+Tri-Arrows casts, hot-rolls, and cold-rolls coils and ships them to our customers external heat treat and finishing operations.
+Our customers operation creates all of the properties required by automobile manufacturers.

 Our R&D Capabilities